saylaan/Electron_TS_React_2023/README.md

    * [App.tsx](./src/App.tsx)
    * [index.tsx](./src/index.tsx)

-As you can see, we have 4 main directory inside the project.
+As you can see, we have 4 main directories inside the project.

 - 'config' is all the configuration of building tools (Vite & Forge)
 - 'electron' is the back-end of the app in Electron
 - 'seed' is the little program to create data for the database
 - 'src' is the front-end of the app using React, Typescript and ChakraUI

-1/ Configuration
+## Configuration

 The config folder contains two subfolders: vite and forge

 In Vite's case it will contain a file called `vite.config` which contains some configurations about how our application should be built with.

-We use Electron forge who is a all-in-one tool to package and distributing Electron applications inside file `forge.config.js`
+We use Electron forge who is an all-in-one tool to package and distribute Electron applications inside file `forge.config.js`

-This configuration is very verbose and enable special node.js API.
+This configuration is very verbose and enables special node.js API.

-But it's really useful when developing an application with multiple process like this one
+But it's really useful when developing an application with multiple processes like this one.

-2/ Back-end
+## Back-end

 The back-end has a MVC design pattern.